OriLevi12/Nand2Tetris/README.md

   - Translating stack arithmetic operations (`add`, `sub`, `eq`, `gt`, `lt`, `neg`, `not`, `and`, `or`)
   - Memory access commands: `push` and `pop` for segments like `constant`, `local`, `argument`, `this`, `that`, `temp`, `pointer`, and `static`
 - **Project 8:** Extended the VM Translator to handle program control (`label`, `goto`, `if-goto`) and function calling (`function`, `call`, `return`) with full bootstrap logic and multi-file support.
+- **Project 9:** Built an interactive game in Jack with keyboard input, scoring, and random enemy spawning.

 I plan to continue with the next stages of the VM (Project 8 and onward), which include program control, function calls, and building a simple operating system.